-John Ngan See Juan (严世远) is our Independent Director and was appointed to our Board on 29 February 2012.
-He is also the Chairman of the Remuneration Committee and a member of Audit and Nominating Committees.
+JOHN NGAN SEE JUAN (严世远) is our Independent Director and was appointed to our Board on 29 February 2012.
+He is the Chairman of the Audit Committee and Renumeration Committee and also the member of the Nominating Committee.
 He is currently the managing Audit Partner of One Assurance LLP and Audit Partner of Audit Alliance LLP.
 From 2010 to 2011, Mr Ngan worked as the Chief Financial Officer in several international companies.
 He has more than 10 years of audit experience with professional accounting firms such as Foo Kon Tan Grant Thornton, KPMG and PricewaterhouseCoopers in Singapore.
-He is currently a member of the Institute of Singapore Chartered Accountants , and a fellow member of Association of Chartered Certified Accountants (ACCA).
+He is currently a member of the Institute of Singapore Chartered Accountants and a fellow member of Association of Chartered Certified Accountants (ACCA).

-Leow Yong Kin (廖荣进) is our Independent Director and was appointed to our Board on 8 October 2015.
-He is also the member of Audit, Nominating and Remuneration Committees.
-He is currently the director of AccountsPro Consulting Services Pte Ltd. From July 2014 to now, he is Chief Financial Officer of China Great Land Holding Ltd. He is currently member of Institute of Singapore Chartered Accountants and Association of Chartered Certified Accountants (ACCA).
+LEOW YONG KIN (廖荣进) is our independent director and was appointed to our Board on 8 October 2015.
+He is also the member of the Audit and Nominating Committees.
+He is currently the Director of AccountsPro Consulting Services Pte Ltd. He is currently the Independent Director of China Sports International Limited.
+He is currently member of Institute of Singapore Chartered Accountants and Association of Chartered Certified Accountants (ACCA).